 Students in the Lower School carry the normal required courses under programs set forth for New York State.
 Great emphasis is placed on language arts and math.
-Students also take two periods each of physical education, art, and music per week.
+Students also take two periods each of physical education and art per week.

 High School students must meet the following criteria for graduation.